scylladb/scylla-code-samples/deploy_and_install_scylla_ansible_script/README.md

 - NIC: eth0 / ens5 / bond1

+2. Edit the servers_example.ini file to contain the IP/s of the hosts you wish to deploy on and name the host group.

-Running the playbook on all host group:   ANSIBLE_HOST_KEY_CHECKING=False ansible-playbook scylla_deployment.yml -i servers.ini
+3. Running the playbook on all host group: ANSIBLE_HOST_KEY_CHECKING=False ansible-playbook scylla_deployment.yml -i servers_example.ini
- -t / --tags only runs plays and tasks tagged with these values --skip-tags only runs plays and tasks whose tags do not match these values
+- -t / --tags only runs plays and tasks tagged with these values
+- --skip-tags only runs plays and tasks whose tags do not match these values

 For example, use  '--skip-tags=conf,reboot'  for the following purposes:
 - Install ScyllaDB on a client (loader), so to have access to Cassandra-stress tool
 - Install ScyllaDB on an intermediate node, so to have access to the ScyllaDB sstableloader tool (for migration process)

-Another example:   use  '--tags=prereq,java'  if you only wish to install java8 on Ubuntu14 / Debian.
+- use  '--tags=prereq,java'  if you only wish to install java8 on Ubuntu14 / Debian.